albuild/snap/README.md

 ### Instructions

-1. Download the prebuilt packages from [the Release page](https://github.com/albuild/snap/releases/tag/v0.1.0).
+1. Download the snap-confine and snapd packages from [the Release page](https://github.com/albuild/snap/releases/tag/v0.1.0).

 1. Install the package.